On the Preference Relations with Negatively Transitive Asymmetric Part. I: Characterization of the negative transitivity

 \end{proof}

 Let $\hbox{\ccc Q}$ be the set of rational numbers.

-\begin{theorem} Let $A$ be a preordered set whose preorder has a negatively transitive asymmetric part.
+\begin{theorem} Let $A$ be a set of preferences whose preference relation has a negatively transitive asymmetric part.
 Let $A$ be connected and has a countable dense subset $D$ with respect to the interval topology on $A$.
 Then there exists a continuous generalized utility function $u$ on $A$ which maps the set $A$ onto some interval $\Lambda\in U$ and its subset $D$ onto the intersection $\Lambda\cap\hbox{\ccc Q}$.

 \end{theorem}